Professor Cullen Lecture Notes

 Hashing

-The HASH Table is an associative array data structure that relates keys with values.
+The HASH Table is an associative array data structure that relates keys with data values.
 The primary operation it supports is to efficiently and rapidly provide store and retrieval/lookup functions.
 It is employed where speed of the access and quick retrieval of data is of primary importance.

 The data structure elements are divided into (preferably) equal-sized categories, or buckets, to allow quick access to the elements.
 The hash function determines in which bucket an element belongs.